Predictive-maintenance-casus-2021/Predictive-Maintenance-supervised-learning/README.md

 - Step 4.
 In your terminal navigate to the folder you cloned the repository into.
 - Step 5.
 Execute the command `conda env create -f requirements_conda.yml` and install the required packages..
 - Step 6.
 Activate your installed environment using `conda activate BD04`.
+- Step 6.
+In your terminal navigate to the `/src/web` folder.
 - Step 7.
-You can now execute the `main.py` file in `src/web/` in your conda environment to start the application.
+Execute the `python main.py` command while in your Anaconda environment and the src/web folder.

 #### PIP
 Installing the application this way can cause issues.